grooviter/asteroid/README.md

 Asteroid is a set of utilities to make it easier to develop http://www.groovy-lang.org AST transformations.

-In order to use `Asteroid` in your Groovy code you can find it in Bintray:
+In order to use `Asteroid` in your Groovy code you can find it in Bintray or Maven Central:

     repositories {
-        jcenter()
+        jcenter() // or mavenCentral()
     }

 Then you can add the dependency to your project:

-    compile com.github.grooviter:asteroid:0.4.0'
+    compile com.github.grooviter:asteroid:0.4.2'

 Current documentation is available at: http://grooviter.github.io/asteroid/